qianglise/python-for-hpc/content/cupy.md

 False
 ```

+Keep these differences in mind as you port your NumPy code to CuPy.

 ## Interoperability

-cupy.ndarray implements __array_ufunc__ interface (see NEP 13 — A Mechanism for Overriding Ufuncs for details).
-This enables NumPy ufuncs to be directly operated on CuPy arrays. __array_ufunc__ feature requires NumPy 1.13 or later.
+CuPy implements standard APIs for data exchange and interoperability, such as  __array_ufunc__ interface (see NEP 13 — A Mechanism for Overriding Ufuncs for details), __array_function__ interface (see NEP 18 — A dispatch mechanism for NumPy’s high level array functions for details), and other [Python Array API Standard](https://data-apis.org/array-api/latest).
+This enables e.g. NumPy to be directly operated on CuPy arrays.

+Note that the return type of these operations is still consistent with the initial type

+> [!NOTE]\
+> __array_ufunc__ feature requires NumPy 1.13 or later.
+> __array_function__ feature requires NumPy 1.16 or later; As of NumPy 1.17, __array_function__ is enabled by default.
 :::{discussion}
 Discuss the following.